- Confirmations for high school age parishioners are administered once each year. Faith formation for this sacrament is two years.

 - Confirmation I is for all students who are in grade 8 or higher who have not begun the process.
+Students who have completed 8th grade in a Catholic school will have met criteria for 1st year.

 - Confirmation II is for all students 9th grade and higher who have completed Confirmation I.